qz23wxe4crvtbnpmkl/MooMoo/client/preplace/README.md

   · `config.weaponVariants[tmpObj[(index < 9 ? "prima" : "seconda") + "ryVariant"]].val` - Accounts for Weapon Variants (tailored to Pixel's bundle).<br>
   · `(items.weapons[index].sDmg || 1)` - Accounts for extra building damage (differs from damage you deal to entities). **Currently only affects Great Hammer**.<br>
   · `(tmpObj.skinIndex == 40 ?
 3.3 : 1)` - Accounts for extra damage dealt by Tank Gear.<br>

+The rest will be off to you, check if the object can be broken, check if it is the object that will be broken, etc.